How does the scanner trigger my stimulus program?

 How many frames should I ignore in BOLD imaging?

 With a TR of 2s, the standard BOLD sequence ignores the first two frames of every scan (i.e. these frames are not recorded; these are called “dummy scans” this value depends on the TR, so if you have a different TR please inquire further with Jacob), meaning the first trigger is actually sent at the beginning of the third frame, which is the first frame whose data is actually recorded.
-This should suffice, and therefore no extra frames need be ignored, however, if it is of concern, ignoring another 2 frames would be more than enough (though this would have to be appropriately taken into account in the corresponding stimulus program).
+This should suffice, and therefore no extra frames need be ignored, however, if it is of concern, ignoring another 2 frames would be more than enough (though this would have to be appropriately taken into account in the corresponding analysis).
 The exception to this rule is Multi-Band EPI Data.
-For very low TRs (<500ms) steady state is not reached after the built in dummy scans.
+For very low TRs (<500ms), steady state is not reached after the built in dummy scans.
 Programming your stimulus and analysis to skip the first ~10 frames is likely important.
 This may change in the future if we gain the ability to alter the number of built in dummy scans.

 What is the resolution, aspect ratio, and visual angle of the projector in the scanner?

 If the visual angle of particular images you’re displaying is of critical importance to your experiment, contact Jacob Matthews after your experiment is programmed but before you begin your pilots to arrange a time to confirm the correct display of your stimuli.
 In this context it may also be important to consider if the structure of the head coil is impeding vision of any particular section of the display, as this may unintentionally create monoptic viewing conditions.

 What regions are typically affected by susceptibility effects in gradient echo BOLD?